enderchriss/sug-3/README.md

 open source, sort of modern unblocked games site

 # NOTE
-i do not make such profit of this i also really suck at js so this code might look horrible
+this site is not made to gain any sort of profit, or financial gain i also really suck at js so this code might look horrible

 # COPYRIGHT